evaristoc/reversing/_posts/2023-10-07-a-perlin-flow-field-with-canvas-shaders-and-threejs-01.markdown

 <link rel="stylesheet" href="{{ site.baseurl }}{% link mngassets/styles/table-code-highlight.css %}">
 <link rel="stylesheet" href="{{ site.baseurl }}{% link mngassets/posts/2023-10-07-a-perlin-flow-field-with-canvas-shaders-and-threejs-01/scrollama-setup.css %}">

-# Adding Noise with Shaders is very nice!

-Yeah... but let's be honest: unless you really master shaders and understand what those noise functions do, it is truly hard to programmatically get the right effect.

-I am myself not an expert in the field.
-So what do I do...?
-Exactly: a bit of reverse engineering.

-I was looking for a nice candidate for some reverse engineering and recalled one implementation in codepen that I really liked.
+While searching for a suitable example for a post at Re-Versing, I remembered one implementation in CodePen that I really liked.
 It is called ["Perlin Flow Field"](https://codepen.io/darrylhuffman/pen/vwmYgz) by [Darryl Huffman](https://darrylhuffman.com/).

 The pen looks like this: